WIYN Open Cluster Study. XCVII. An Extended Radial-Velocity Survey and Spectroscopic Binary Orbits in the Open Cluster NGC 188: Discussion

 Following \cite{geller_stellar_2021}, we fit the distribution with an asymmetric Gaussian function, defined by a single mean and amplitude, but with two $\sigma$ values, one on either side of the mean.
 We measure a peak value of $P_\mathrm{circ} = 14.4^{+0.14}_{-0.11}$ days.
 This value is in agreement with the earlier measurements, who had a smaller sample and also included brighter binaries closer to the turnoff.

 Hence, these results are also consistent with previous work on NGC 188, which when combined with other clusters, showed that an observed increase in $P_\mathrm{circ}$ with age indicates continued tidal circularization on the main sequence, in addition to pre-main-sequence processes \citep{mathieu_wiyn_2004,meibom_robust_2005}.
 Recently, \citet{penev_comprehensive_2022} developed a tidal-envelope model as an alternative approach to characterize the observed period-eccentricity distributions across open clusters, including NGC 188.
 Using M35 as their youngest open cluster, their analysis demonstrated that all of the observed tidal circularization must occur during the pre-main-sequence phase.
 In contrast, for NGC 6819 and NGC 188, two older open clusters, they find that main-sequence circularization is also needed to generate the present-day period-eccentricity distribution.
-We report the addition of two new modest-eccentricity main-sequence orbits with $P \approx 10$ days and three new main-sequence orbits with $P < 3 $ days that have eccentricities that are statistically consistent with their period-eccentricity tidal-envelope model.
+We report that the addition of two new main-sequence orbits with $P \approx 10$ days that have $e \sim 0.2$ and three new circular main-sequence orbits with $P < 3 $ days are both consistent with their period-eccentricity tidal-envelope model.